-At the point in which a child is identified by the class teacher as needing special educational provision, parents and the school Inclusion Co-ordinators will become involved.
+At the point in which a child is identified by the class teacher as needing special educational provision, parents and the school Inclusion Coordinators will become involved.
+A discussion will then take place to plan the appropriate approach.
 Provision will then be put into place to support the pupil and regular assessments will be carried out to measure the impact of adaptations made to the pupils learning opportunities.
 All forms of support will be reviewed regularly.